 What is the difference between the various types of Membership upgrades available?

-As mentioned, if you contact Thousand Trails directly about a new membership upgrade, you will be informed of the Elite and Elite Connections.
-Unless you are ready and willing to spend $5K or more, forget it and keep reading!
-TT may also suggest a National Zone Park Pass at $2,995, however we strongly advise against buying this (see our blog post “How to get the best deal on a Thousand Trails Zone Pass“) as it will cost you more and give you less than what we are suggesting in this post.
+As mentioned, if you contact Thousand Trails directly about a new membership upgrade, you will be informed of the Elite, Elite Connections and Ultimate Odyssey options.
+Unless you are ready and willing to spend around $5,500 or more, forget it and keep reading!

 Instead, we’ll provide an overview of the most common memberships, their camping privileges, features, contract terms and recap on the ‘fair price’ you can expect to pay.
 These are the key points you want to keep in mind when considering a purchase.